 - Dump apples into the crust and set aside while you make the sauce.

 Making the sauce

 - Melt the butter in a small sauce pan over medium heat.
 Add the flour and stir constantly for 1 minute.

 - Add the water in 1 tablespoon at a time while stirring.
 It will thicken quickly, only cook for about 20 seconds stirring constantly.

 - Add in the brown sugar.
 Stirring frequently, cook for 1 minute and remove from heat.
 If it is too thick to pour nicely over apples, add another 1-2 tablespoons of water and heat through.
 It will thin it.

 - Carefully spoon the sauce over the apples while it is still hot.
 Try to spoon it evenly, but it will distribute while baking.

 - Place the top crust over the apples.
 Either use lattice or be sure to put slits in the top crust so steam can vent.
 You can put 4 slits from the center out (about 2 inches long) if not using lattice.

-- Optional - if you want a shiny crust on top use an egg wash.
-Mix 1 egg with 1 tablespoon water.
+- Optional – if you want a shiny crust on top use an egg wash.
+Mix the other beaten egg with 1 tablespoon water.
 Carefully spread a thin layer on top of the pie before baking.

 - Bake in middle of oven at 425°F for 10 minutes and reduce temperature to 350°F. Continue baking for 35-45 minutes.
-It will be bubbly, your apples will be soft and the crust should be browning.
+It will be bubbly, your apples will be soft and the crust should be a nice golden brown.